Aapeli Vuorinen

 About me

 I am currently a Presidential PhD Fellow in Operations Research at Columbia University in the City of New York advised by Yuri Faenza.
+I also work in industry consulting through Accumulation Point, which specializes in Large Language Models (LLMs) and their applications.

 I co-founded Couchers.org and lead the development and techical/product side of the project.
 Couchers is a community-led, open-source non-profit that will become the next platform for the couch surfing community as the world starts traveling again.